lantern-works/lantern-box/README.md

 ```bash
 make rpi
 ```

+Note: There is a known issue where you may have to run this command twice when creating your first disk image.
+This is normal.

 #### Step 2
 Download and use [Etcher](http://etcher.io) to save your disk image onto a MicroSD card 8GB or greater.
 Your image will be named "flash-to-pi.img" by default and will be located in a "build" folder.